Astro-Discord-Bot/status-webhooks-handler/README.md

 - Click `New webhook`
 - Copy the `Webhook URL` with the apposite button

-## Using this repository
+## Setting up the config file
-The Webhook URL copied from the last step should look something along that line:
+The Webhook URL copied from the last step should look something along this line:
 ```
 https://discord.com/api/webhooks/815309179048820776/dOWoDfsHwTFVVGNvwEp8wwbK0X0XTynxJnmzBrlXDWhd1GYWrcWye2WsRemGM669uCfB
 ```